forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ##### Kherson oblast EAST of the Dnieper river
 Political and economical importance for Ukraine.
-Possibly, no offensive/[semi-]autonomous/remote controlled 'NATO weapons' of [geopolitical] importance for Russia.
+Possibly, no offensive and/or [semi-]autonomous/remote controlled/able 'NATO weapons' of [geopolitical] importance for Russia.

 #### Speculations on Crimea